aiokitchen/aiomisc/docs/source/utils.rst

             # Delay 5 second if just started
             return 5

-        # Delay 5 second if just started
+        # Delay 10 seconds if it is not a first call
         return 10